4d/docs/docs/REST/$atomic_$atonce.md

 ---

 Allows the actions in the REST request to be in a transaction.
 If there are no errors, the transaction is validated.
-Otherwise, the transaction is cancelled. (*e.g.* `$atomic=true`)
+Otherwise, the transaction is cancelled.

 ## Description